XelXen/ComplexMap/README.md

 1. Accepts a complex function as input.
 2. Iterates over a set of coordinates from the input view frame.
-3. Computes the output for each input coordinate using the given function.
+3. Forms the default color mesh for the input plane.
-4. Maps the output to a corresponding color using angular colors.
+4. Maps each color coordinate to the output plane using the complex function.
+All the remaining points in the codomain remain black.
-5. Colors the input coordinate on the plane with the mapped color.

 ## 6. Inspirations